The Great Red Dragon paintings

-The Great Red Dragon paintings are a series of watercolour paintings by the English poet and painter William Blake, painted between 1805 and 1810.
+The Great Red Dragon paintings are a series of watercolour paintings by the English poet and painter William Blake, created between 1805 and 1810.
 It was during this period that Blake was commissioned to create over one hundred paintings intended to illustrate books of the Bible.
 These paintings depict "The Great Red Dragon" in various scenes from the Book of Revelation.